 Implementation

-At Scotton Lingerfield School the journey to becoming historically literate begins in the Early Years.
+At Scotton Lingerfield School we use the Learning Challenge curriculum as th ebasis for our history curriculum.
+The journey to becoming historically literate begins in the Early Years.
 Our youngest pupils learn about history within the EYFS area of learning known as ‘Understanding of the World’ (ELG ’Past and Present’).
 The objectives are set out in the Early Learning Goals which underpin the curriculum planning.
 There are planned opportunities for children to learn about the past.
 Additionally, further learning may occur to follow pupil’s own interest.

-Throughout Key stage 1 and 2, history is taught in blocks to allow children to become fully immersed in their learning and develop deeper understanding and depth.
+Throughout Key stage 1 and 2, history is taught iweekly every other half term.
 We follow the aims of the national curriculum and have planned our units so that there is coherent progress across year groups; Chronological understanding, historical understanding, historical enquiry, interpretations of history, organisation and communication and local history knowledge are all mapped out to ensure that pupils build on secure prior knowledge.

-Our History curriculum has been constructed around key concepts to ensure that history is taught in a spiral, not linear, manner.
+The History curriculum has been constructed around the key concepts of monarchy, civilisation/society, invasion, trade invention and legacy to ensure that history is taught in a spiral, not linear manner.
 We enable children to make connections, revise and recap previous history units taught through the use of learning journeys which encapsulate the children’s learning in a personal way.
 Using pictures, photographs, film clips (primary and secondary), key vocabulary and historical evidence as a starting point, pupils are encouraged to discuss and reason with curiosity what they are presented with and how this can be interpreted.
 Having studied historical evidence, pupils are encouraged to react to history and use this knowledge to discuss, present, debate, re-enact and write from different historical perspectives.
 This embeds and consolidates pupils’ understanding of history and its impact on society.
 In the wider, broad and balanced curriculum, pupils are exposed to a range of stories and poems from different historical periods and a range of ethnicities, including BAME, with the intention of deepening their knowledge of history further.
 At Scotton Lingerfield School, historical learning is made significantly more memorable by our carefully planned trips and experiences.

 Impact